ODS

 • Notify all necessary financial institutions that you will be at a military training command and unable to utilize double authentication measures (cellphone number / text with password, email confirmation etc.).
 If possible, have accounts temporarily set-up for single authentication measures.

-• Paper list of emergency contact information [Next of Kin] (phone numbers and email addresses)
+• Emergency contact information for Next of Kin (phone numbers and email addresses)

 • Eye glasses and/or contacts (if prescribed)